ruhulaminparvez/ruhulaminparvez/README.md

 [![Gmail](https://img.shields.io/badge/%20-Send%20Mail-black?color=14171A&labelColor=ef5350&logo=gmail&logoColor=ffffff)](mailto:ruhul15-10419@diu.edu.bd?subject=From%20GitHub&cc=ruhulaminparvez007@gmail.com&body=Hi,%20there.%20Found%20you%20from%20GitHub.)

 Hi there 👋, My name is Ruhul Amin Parvez.
-A self-taught, passionate and fast-learner django developer from Dhaka, 🇧🇩 🌍.
-Now I'm a final year student of undergrad Computer Science and Engineering 👨‍🎓.
-I love to work with new technologies and developing web applications 🔭.
-Currently, I am learning how to improve the performance of progressive web applications for better user experience 🌱.
-I’m looking to apply my skills as part of a fast-paced, quality-driven team in order to build better experiences on the web 🚀.
+A self-taught, passionate, and fast-learner Python Django developer from Dhaka, 🇧🇩.
+Now I'm a final year student of undergrad Computer Science and Engineering.
+I have a burning desire to put together well-written code that helps to create advanced applications which are fit for purpose, functionally correct, and meets the user’s precise needs.
+I've got a track record of using modern technologies to bring software products to life.
+My key strengths include being able to use web-based systems that create a highly interactive user experience.
+On a personal level, I'm loaded with energy and passion.
+Right now I would like to join a company where there is a culture of encouragement, respect and teamwork.

 <img width="380" align="right" src="https://github.com/Ruhul12/Ruhul12/blob/main/gif/dev.gif">